Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Stochastic thermodynamics

 where $\mathbf{j}_p$ is the probability current along the momentum dimension defined in \eqref{eq:FP}.
 See Appendix \ref{app:ensemble_avg} for a proof of this relation.
 In the following derivations, we take into account the natural boundary conditions associated with the PDF \cite{Risken1996}:

 The average EPR is then:

 where we define

 again consistent with \cite{Kwon_2016} for additive noise.
 Notably, only the third term in Eq. \eqref{eq:total_EPR} survives the averaging process.
-Provided the covariance matrix $D^{\nu\mu}$ is positive definite, the average total EPR yields a quadratic form and hence verifies $\dot S_{tot} \geq 0$, with equality being restricted to equilibrium where dissipative currents vanish $(\jd = \underline{0})$.
+Provided the covariance matrix $D^{\nu\mu}$ is positive-definite (PD), the average total EPR yields a quadratic form and hence verifies $\dot S_{\rm tot} \geq 0$, with equality being restricted to equilibrium where dissipative currents vanish $(\jd = \bm{0})$.

 Moreover, $\dot \mS = \avgg{\dot s}$, which can be shown by directly differentiating Shannon entropy (see \cite[\S A.3]{strauss2007partial} for total time derivatives of integrals):

 Applying integration by parts, the term $\avg{\p_{\mathbf{x}}\cdot(\mathbf{p}/m)}=0$ vanishes due to independence of phase space variables.
 The reversible current contribution gives